LCSB-BioCore/COBREXA.jl/docs/src/concepts/1_screen.md

-One main concept that can be utilized for doing that is implemented in the function [`screen`](@ref), which takes your model, a list of model _variants_ that you want to explore by some specified _analysis_, and schedules the analysis of the model variants parallely on the available distributed workers.
+One main concept that can be utilized for doing that is implemented in the function [`screen`](@ref), which takes your model, a list of model _variants_ that you want to explore by some specified _analysis_, and schedules the analysis of the model variants parallelly on the available distributed workers.

 In its most basic form, the "screening" may use the slightly simplified variant of [`screen`](@ref) that is called [`screen_variants`](@ref), which works as